redbear/Duo/docs/programming_reference.md

 ## Reference

 Since the Duo shares most of the firmware source code with Particle Photon, most of the functions and libraries designed for Photon are valid for the Duo as well.
-Each of these functions and libraries is described extremely in detail on the [Particle Reference](https://docs.particle.io/reference/) website, so we need not to duplicate it here, but only list the APIs for quick reference.
+Each of these functions and libraries is described extremely in detail on the [Particle Reference](https://docs.particle.io/reference/) website, so we're not going to duplicate it here, but only list the APIs for quick reference.
+Regarding to the reference on the unique features of the Duo, we will document it here in detail.

 ### Summary